 - Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia. - 2.
-Work with project proponents to complete negotiations and accelerate fmal investment decisions on B.C.
-LNG projects.
+Work with project proponents to complete negotiations and accelerate of investment decisions on B.C.
+LNG projects. - 3.
+Maximize the use of clean power in LNG projects while preserving maximum provincial revenue-generation opportunities. - 4.
+Secure pipeline corridors with First Nations along proposed natural-gas pipeline routes.